pawelngei/storyseedlibrary/content/art/astral-requin-solar-ascension/index.pl.md

 date: 2019-08-06
 draft: false
 description: ""
-tags: ["illustration", "CC BY-NC-ND 3.0", "horizontal", "fantastic"]
+tags: ["illustration", "CC BY-NC-ND 3.0", "horizontal", "fantastical"]
 authors:
  - astralrequin
 ---

 [Oryginał na DeviantArt](https://www.deviantart.com/astral-requin/art/Solar-Ascension-808565337)

-## Original Description
+## Opis po angielsku

 This is my submission for the Atomhawk contest atomhawk.com/solarpunk!
 The theme was Solarpunk, I just decided to participate because I love this theme and I believe it should be emphasized!